 (b) the person lodges a notice of change of address in the approved form.

-[Regulation 80A inserted in Gazette 14 Dec 2007 p.
+[Regulation 80A inserted: Gazette 14 Dec 2007 p.
 6242.]

 81. Acceptance by lawyer or agent

 If a lawyer makes on a copy of a document a note that he or she accepts the document on behalf of a person, the document is to be taken, unless the lawyer is shown not to have had authority to represent the person, to have been duly served on or given to that person on the date on which the lawyer makes the note or on such earlier date as may be proved.